 Stiffening competition, market volatility, and heightening customer service expectations are some of the challenges facing the insurance industry today.
 In order to achieve growth in this environment, insurance companies enhance their services by providing more targeted offers, increasing response times, and automating data exchange.

 Information is the lifeblood of the insurance industry.
 With a growing number of consumers switching to online services and taking control of their insurance-buying decisions, web presence is becoming a crucial success factor.
 This is fueled by the accelerating awareness that online transactions are getting more secure.

-Modern insurance portals give an excellent opportunity for agents, brokers, suppliers, partners, employees and customers gain easy access to appropriate resources and collaborate in a smarter way.
-Various portal applications, or portlets, facilitate execution of end-to-end processes.
+Modern insurance portals give an excellent opportunity for agents, brokers, suppliers, partners, employees, and customers to gain easy access to appropriate resources and collaborate in a smarter way.
+Various portal applications, or portlets, facilitate the execution of end-to-end processes.

 Some insurance portals work with multiple insurance providers and offer individuals the ability to get and compare insurance quotes and plans based on personal circumstances (postal zip code, age, gender, marital status, etc.).
 This option boosts the interest in web insurance portals.

 What are the key business values of insurance portals?
 The following items are worth mentioning: